OnyxAzryn/OnyxOS/README.md

 # OnyxOS
 This is a customized atomic image based off of cosmic-atomic-main from the Universal Blue project.
-It includes the CachyOS LTO Kernel along with some additional packages and tweaks.
+It includes the CachyOS Kernel (compiled with Zen4 optimizations) along with some additional packages and tweaks.

 ## Important Notices
-- This image does not currently support Secure Boot, as the CachyOS LTO Kernel is unsigned
+- This image does not currently support Secure Boot, as the CachyOS Kernel is unsigned
 - There may be frequent changes to the composition of this image as new requirements are discovered

 ## Usage